grenademeister/voice-anonymization/README.md

 ## Features
 - WORLD-based analysis/resynthesis with configurable pitch shifting and formant warping
 - Optional amplitude scaling and noise injection for additional masking
-- Interactive device picker when input/output devices are not supplied on the command line
+- Interactive device picker (and anonymization intensity selector) when input/output devices are not supplied on the command line
 - `--list-devices` helper to inspect the current audio topology
 - PyInstaller spec for producing a standalone Windows executable